faerber-lab/faerber-lab.github.io/_news/announcement_4.md

 related_posts: false
 ---

 Is hallucination always bad?
-Check out our Arxiv paper, <a href='https://arxiv.org/abs/2501.13824'>"Hallucinations Can Improve Large Language Models in Drug Discovery"</a>!
+Check out our new Arxiv paper, <a href='https://arxiv.org/abs/2501.13824'>_Hallucinations Can Improve Large Language Models in Drug Discovery_</a>!